 Hi, I'm Picky Apricot Steve Andrews and in this webinar, I'm going to show you how to get started with Wild Apricot.

-After you activate your trial account, we'll provide you with the details of your new Wild Apricot site.
-Take note of your login and be sure to bookmark the site address.
-You should change the temporary password we've assigned you by entering a new one here.
+After you activate your trial account, you pick a password.
+Be sure to bookmark the site address and take note of your login.
 Later, you can change your URL to something more appropriate for your organization.
 And if you already have your own domain name -- whatever dot com or dot org -- you can use that instead of wildapricot.org.

 The dashboard provides a quick snapshot of your entire account, showing your billing plan and displaying a summary of your contacts, upcoming events, recent donations, most active members, and least updated pages.

-The next tab is the contacts tab.
+Next is the Contacts module.
 Here, you can store information about everyone is who is associated with your organization, whether they are members or not.
 For example, they might be donors, event attendees, or administrators.

-The Web pages tab displays the pages that make up your website.
-From here, you can add, remove, and modify pages, change their settings, and restrict access and visibility.
-The menu at the top of your site will be automatically assembled using the pages you have created subject to the settings you have selected.
+The Website module allows you to manage and design the pages that make up your website.
+From here, you can add, remove, and edit pages, change their settings, and restrict access and visibility.

-On the Events tab, you set up events for your organization.
+Within the Events module, you set up events for your organization.

-The Members tab is similar to the Contacts tab, except it displays member-specific information and options.
+The Members module is similar to the Contacts module, except it displays member-specific information and options.

-The Donations tab lists donations to your organization and the people who made them, assuming you have set up your site to receive donations.
+The Donations module lists donations to your organization and the people who made them, assuming you have set up your site to receive donations.

-The Finances tab is where you manage your accounts receivable, and track invoices
+The Finances module is where you manage your accounts receivable, and track invoices

 issued, payments collected, and refunds issued by your organization.

-On the Emails tab, you can send mass emails, and track all yours emails, including automatic email confirmations, and scheduled announcements and reminders.
+Within the Emails module, you can send mass emails, and track all yours emails, including automatic email confirmations, and scheduled announcements and reminders.

-The final tab is the Settings tab.
-This tab brings together all the different settings that you use to administer your site and manage your members.
-Some of these settings also appear as options under other tabs, and some only here, like security and site-wide settings.
-So, if you're having trouble finding a particular option, this would be a good place to look.
+The final menu is the Settings menu.
+This menu brings together all the different settings that you use to administer your site and manage your members.
+Some of these settings also appear as options under other menus, and some are only here, like security and site-wide settings.

 First, you need to understand the distinction between contacts and members.
 Everyone stored in your Wild Apricot database is a contact.
 A contact may be a member of your organization, but doesn't have to be.
 Instead, a contact could be a donor or event attendee without necessarily being a member.